-//Trine and I were invited to come and dine at Fuchsia.
-Food and drinks were complimentary//
+//Trine and I were invited to come and dine at Fuchsia and we did not pay for food and drinks//

 Yesterday, Trine and I headed down to Business Bay to check out the Thai restaurant Fuchsia on Bay Square.
 I love Thai food, so it’s always exciting to see how new Thai restaurants in Dubai are doing.
 Fuchsia has been around for more than a year, so it’s not a brand new spot, but it’s quite far from where I live, which is why I haven’t been there before.